2015 Ford Edge problems

 Another area with leaks was the sunroof.
 When driving through or having just parked in rainy weather, water leaks through the sunroof.
 This caused mold along the carpet and the cargo area.

 When driving through snow or equally cold weather, the windows were known to freeze up.
-This was present till the temperature of the car rises.
+This was present till the temperature of the car rose.
 Until you find a warm spot the windows were known not to function.

 Oil leaks can be frustrating.
 The Ford Edge has been coming up with a ton of oil leaks.
 It is not from the pistons, the crankshaft, or the camshaft.
 In most cases, an oil leak in a Ford Edge came from the oil pan.
 The oil pan gasket seems to be a serious issue with the model as many owners have experienced this.